 - Workers whose hours are uniformly reduced under an approved Work-Share plan receive unemployment benefits that are pro-rated for the partial work reduction.

-- The employee will receive the higher or the normal partial wage benefit amount and the Work-share amount and the employer’s unemployment insurance account will be charged for the payments to that employee for that week, just like any other unemployed worker.
+- The employer’s Unemployment Insurance account will be charged for the payments to that employee for that week, similar to unemployed workers who receive unemployment benefits.

 - The plan must include the greater of 20 positions or 10% of the employees in a work unit.
 For example: